-As of 11-14-21 when this page was last updated, Plants of the World Online lists 9 species of Schlumbergera.
+As of 11-14-21 when this page was last updated, Plants of the World Online lists 7 species of Schlumbergera.
 It is a member of the plant family Cactaceae with 146 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 Schlumbergera truncata or its cultivars (Truncata Group) all have the same characteristics that set them apart from other popular species in the genus.
 Their segments have 2-3 “teeth” or “hooks” along the edges and ends.
 All species of Schlumbergera have leafless stems which are called cladodes.
 Cladodes are modified stems used for photosynthesis.
 Schlumbergera truncata can flower anywhere from mid-October through December in the United States which is triggered by decreasing day length and temperature.
 They flower in May in their native habitat in southern Brazil.
 Their flowers sort of sit more or less in a horizontal position and they have yellow pollen.
 This species is commonly referred to as the Thanksgiving Cactus because it supposedly flowers earlier than S. russelliana.
 This completely depends on light and temperature.